cerb/cerb.github.io/_docs/interactions/interactions.md

 ---
 title: Interactions
 excerpt: Interactions are interactive automations that use continuations to pause and resume a multi-step workflow.
-#social_image_url: /assets/images/search/kata.png
+summary: This page provides an overview of "Interactions" in Cerb, which are automated, conversational processes designed to collect additional input through web-based forms or external events.
+These interactions can pause between steps and resume once the necessary input is received.
+Examples include troubleshooting interactions that ask specific questions to diagnose issues and verification interactions that send codes for email verification.
+Users can create custom interactions and integrate them into various Cerb components like widgets, cards, and email messages.
+The page also lists triggers used to build these interactions, such as those for worker interactions and website visitor interactions.
 permalink: /docs/interactions/
 toc:
   title: Interactions
   expand: Reference
 jumbotron:
   title: Interactions
-  tagline:
+  tagline: ~
   breadcrumbs:
-  -
-    label: Docs &raquo;
+  - label: Docs &raquo;
     url: /docs/home/
-  -
-    label: Automations &raquo;
+  - label: Automations &raquo;
     url: /docs/automations/
 ---